 But it’s a negative circle: I don’t deserve > I don’t try > I don’t achieve > back to I don’t deserve.
 We define our self esteem based upon what goes on around us.

 The quest to address my unhappiness for the past fifteen years then has been somewhat misguided.
-I read up on many different subjects but failed to identify the most important factor, self-esteem.
+I read up on many different subjects but failed to identify the most important factor, how I felt about myself.

 My own self-worth didn’t change much.
 I learned many things about happiness, success, motivation, purpose etc. So I can talk-the-talk, but I failed to act upon them.
 Why, because I didn’t feel I deserved it.
-I looked for the quick fixes and they failed because you have to build your life from the ground upwards.
+I didn’t walk the walk, I couldn’t.

 My lamentation at my life choices and the regrets it brings drives home to me just how much I have neglected valuing myself as a person.
-To know and believe that I have something to contribute, that I do deserve a great job, an amazing partner, and that my life is valuable.
+To know and believe that I have something to contribute, that I do deserve a great job, an amazing partner, and that my life has value.

 It will be a long struggle, but it’s worth it because without better self-worth you won’t try to find success and happiness.
 None of it will matter because you feel unworthy.